 Atheism often begins not with despair or rebellion, but with questioning and critical thinking.

 When I put down The Mismeasure of Man, I wasn’t an atheist.
 I honestly didn’t think that much of this event, instead comfortably absorbing a new idea, opening my mind to a new possibility, and then going about my business.
-I remained a believer in God for years.
+I remained a believer in God for a couple years.
 But something was different, as a seed of thought was planted: Perhaps I’m wrong.

 That thought–such a simple idea–couldn’t have been predicted.
 Afterwards it could not be unthought.
 Inherent within it was the dismissal of blind faith.
 When you experience that (experience it seriously, not just saying “Hey, I might be wrong” as some Christians do who are completely closed to the possibility), you can’t “just have faith” anymore.
 Not when you suddenly realize you’re possibly–likely–wrong.